Endorsement & Reflective Supervision

 Still have questions?

-Join us at one of our two Q&A sessions:
+Join one of our live Q&A sessions via Zoom:

-Or feel free to email the Reflective Supervision Program Director at Jessica.TaylorPickford@NCIMHA.org — we are always happy to hear from you!
+Or reach out directly to our Reflective Supervision Program Director at Jessica.TaylorPickford@NCIMHA.org — we’re happy to connect with you!